Healthy Living After Childhood Cancer

 Ask for a Survivorship Care Plan

 A survivorship care plan (SCP) can be a great tool to learn about life after cancer.
-An SCP should include information about health issues (like long term and late effects) that can be caused by the cancer treatment you had.
-An SCP can give you information about:
+A SCP should include information about health issues (like long-term and late effects) that can be caused by the cancer treatment you had.
+A SCP can give you information about:

-- Any tests (blood work, scans) you should have and when you should have these tests.
+- Any tests (blood work, scans) you should have and when you should have them.

-- Provide resources and information about practical concerns including fear of recurrence, financial issues, sexual changes, and more.
+- Practical concerns including fear of recurrence, financial issues, sexual changes, and more.

 You can also make your own survivorship care plan through Smart ALACC, Oncolink's SCP tool for childhood cancer survivors.